-Digital signage screens are everywhere - retail outlets, advertising hoardings, information displays in stations, airports and offices.
-Behind each screen there is usually a Windows-based PC running commercial signage software to generate the content you see on screen.
-The Silver Curve team is recognised as expert in the creation and application of digital signage.
+Digital signage is becoming ubiquitous technology.
+You see signage screens everywhere - in major retailers, on advertising hoardings, providing information in airports and in offices.
+Behind each screen there is usually a Windows-based PC running commercial signage software to generate the content that the consumer sees.

 Substantial accomplishments to date

-We will sell licences through a small group of original equipment manufacturers (OEMs) who will in turn sell signage players with Aperture pre-installed, to resellers or end users.
-This is similar to the business model used by Microsoft in selling Windows pre-installed on Dell PCs.
-We are presently working in this way with Anders Electronics in London and we are in discussions with a substantial US based company who are testing and validating our solution.
+Silver Curve will sell Aperture primarily on a licence-based B2B2C model.
+We aim to sell licences through a range of original equipment manufacturers (OEMs) who will in turn sell Aperture powered signage systems to resellers or end users.
+This is similar to the business model used by Microsoft in selling Windows pre-installed on PCs.

 Use of proceeds